 Depending on its age, your home may have preceded today’s egress window requirements.
 Or it may have windows with a smaller opening.

-If you live in an older home, there’s a good chance it has skinny rectangular windows in the basement.
-Also referred to as hopper windows, these above-ground windows open inward to circulate fresh air.
+If you have an older home, there’s a good likelihood it has short windows in the basement.
+Also known as hopper windows, these above-ground windows open inward to circulate fresh air.

-Requirements for Basement Windows
+Requirements for Egress Windows in Basements

 According to the International Residential Code, basement windows must have: